microtrain/bootcamp/09-PHP/03-OOP.md

 ## Exercise 1 - Hello World
-Create the path _/var/www/mtbc/php_ and that as a project to Atom's side bar.
-Then from Atom create the file *hello.php*.
+Create the path _/var/www/mtbc/php_ and that as a project to the VSC explorer.
+Then from VSC create the file *hello.php*.
 Add the following lines.

 ```php
 <?php